alan7000/upgrade_auto_apt/README.md

     alias upgrade="cd $HOME && ./.upgrade.sh"

+Give the execution right to the "upgrade.sh" script via the following command:

+    chmod +x $HOME/upgrade.sh

 # Upgrade SSH

 The files "upgrade_ssh.sh" and "upgrade_auto.sh" can be used for use with SSH.
 To do this, you will need the sshpass package and have validated all SSH public keys on each machine before running the "upgrade_ssh.sh" script.